Orbital Welding Machine Engineered for Versatility

 For both TIG and MIG processes, what bevel configurations will work for each?

 J-Bevel is acceptable for both Tig and Mig.
 V-groove is recommended for Mig.

-Can the welding system weld on all positions?
+Can the orbital welding machine weld on all positions?

 Yes, it can weld on all positions.